 Colonialism is a practice or policy of control by one nation over the people living in different areas or countries, often by establishing colonies and generally with the aim of economic dominance.
 This article will share brief details on the impacts of British colonialism on particular sections of the society in India.

-Due to colonialism, the colonisers were able to impose their cultural practices, economics, and language, and spread their religion.
-Colonialism in history involved the subjugation of one nation by another nation and conquering the people of other nations.
+Due to colonialism, the colonisers were able to impose their cultural practices, economics and language, and spread their religion.
+Colonialism in history involved the subjugation of one nation by another nation and the conquering of the people of other nations.

 British Colonialism in Indian History – First Established in Bengal

 - Colonial rule was first established in Bengal by the British.

 - It was in Bengal that the British made the earliest attempts to reorder rural society, and establish a new revenue system and a new regime of land rights.

 - In 1793, the Permanent Settlement was implemented by the British.